 Honey-Sweetened Korean Chicken Wings

-- 3 to 4 pounds Perdue chicken wings (drums and flats)
+- 3 to 4 lb Perdue chicken wings (drums and flats)

-- 2 Tbsp Sriracha sauce (optional, for more heat)
+- 2 Tbsp sriracha (optional, for more heat)

 - 2 Tbsp rice wine vinegar